dodgymike/hackrf-wiki/Multiple-device-hardware-level-syncronisation.md

 If the test runs correctly, you have successfully streamed synchronised data from two HackRFs!

+The two streams can be merged into one using _GnuRadio_, and then viewed using [this hacky piece of PyQt](https://github.com/dodgymike/direction-finding/blob/master/decode_remote_dual_stream.py)

 # What next?
 I am a big fan of _GnuRadio_, and I usually use the _Osmocom source_ for multi-device streaming, as it can be configured to pull from more than one device.
 Unfortunately the current version does not have hardware synchronisation built in.
+Work is being done to make the _Osmocom source_ compatible with these changes.

 [[https://raw.githubusercontent.com/dodgymike/hackrf-wiki/master/images/grc-hw-sync-streaming.png]]